-The following Operational Requirements apply to a Providing Unit which that has Delynamic Response capability to provide FFR.
+The following Operational Requirements apply to a Providing Unit that has Dynamic Response capability to provide FFR.
 Providing Units shall comply with all of these Operational Requirements, unless otherwise agreed by the TSOs.

-- The Providing Unit must maintain the capability to operate at its Reserve Trigger Capability, which shall have a value between 49.80 Hz and an upper threshold of 49.985 Hz, or an upper threshold of 50.00 Hz for synchronous units; - The Providing Unit shall provide its Expected response within 2 seconds of the Transmission System Frequency falling through its Reserve Trigger.
-Where the Providing Unit has committed to a faster response than 2 seconds, and is eligible for a FFR Fast Response Scalar greater than 1, the Providing Unit shall provide its Expected response within its FFR Response Time. - The Providing Unit shall track changes in Ffrequency dynamically; - A Providing Unit that provides responses in discrete steps shall respond to a Reserve Trigger with at least 10 discrete steps, with no individual step being greater than 5_MW; the response shall be provided in a linear, monotonically increasing manner; ideally, all steps will be equal, but a tolerance of 1_MW of the average step size, where the average step size is the FFR available volume divided by the number of discrete steps in response, applies.
+- The Providing Unit must maintain the capability to operate at its Reserve Trigger Capability, which shall have a value between 49.80 Hz and an upper threshold capped at 49.985 Hz; - The Providing Unit shall provide its Expected response within 2 seconds of the Transmission System Frequency falling through its Reserve Trigger.
+Where the Providing Unit has committed to a faster response than 2 seconds, and is eligible for a FFR Fast Response Scalar greater than 1, the Providing Unit shall provide its Expected response within its FFR Response Time. - The Providing Unit shall track changes in Frequency dynamically; - A Providing Unit that provides responses in discrete steps shall respond to a Reserve Trigger with at least 10 discrete steps, with no individual step being greater than 5 MW; the response shall be provided in a linear, monotonically increasing manner; ideally, all steps will be equal, but a tolerance of 1 MW of the average step size, where the average step size is the FFR available volume divided by the number of discrete steps in response, applies. - The Providing Unit shall be able to operate with a minimum FFR Trajectory Capability of 2 Hz in response to a Reserve Trigger. - The Providing Unit's provision of POR, SOR and TOR1, if contracted for any of these services, must mirror its FFR response characteristics, i.e. the Providing Unit must have the capability to maintain its response in line with the applicable Frequency Response Curve for the extended timeframes required of POR, SOR and TOR1, as required of the TSOs in response to a Reserve Trigger. - The Providing Unit shall be able to operate without recovering its resource until the Transmission System Frequency has recovered (the exact timeframes shall be agreed by the TSOs).

-- The Providing Unit shall be able to operate with a minimum FFR Trajectory Capability of 2 Hz in response to a Reserve Trigger. - The Providing Unit's provision of POR, SOR and TOR1, if contracted for any of these services, must mirror its FFR response characteristics, i.e. the Providing Unit must have the capability to maintain its response in line with the applicable Ffrequency Rresponse Ceurve for the extended timeframes required of POR, SOR and TOR1, as required of the TSOs in response to a Reserve Trigger. - The Providing Unit shall be able to operate without recovering its resource until the Transmission Ssystem Ffrequency has recovered (the exact timeframes shall be agreed by the TSOs). - The Providing Unit shall have Monitoring Equipment to enable the Performance Monitoring of the provision of the service.
-Monitoring requirements are detailed in Section 5.27. - A Providing Unit that cannot provide 90% of its maximum recorded response during the 2-10 second timeframe (identified during the Compliance Test process) within 2 seconds of the Transmission System_Frequency falling through the Reserve Trigger shall not be eligible for a FFR Fast Response Scalar value greater than 1. - A Providing Unit that cannot provide its contracted FFR volume within 1 second of the Transmission System Frequency falling through its Reserve Trigger shall not be eligible for a Dynamic Trajectory Scalar value greater than 0.2.
+The Providing Unit shall have Monitoring Equipment to enable the Performance Monitoring of the provision of the service.
+Monitoring requirements are detailed in Section 5.27.